yozzi/startup-cpt-testimonials/README.md

 StartUp CPT Testimonials
 ===

 Hi.
-I'm a WordPress plugin that adds a Custom Post Type designed to be used with StartUp Reloaded Wordpress theme.
+I'm a WordPress plugin that adds a Custom Post Type designed to be used with StartUp Reloaded WordPress theme.